sudar/wp-plugin-in-github/README.md

 - clone-from-svn-to-git.sh - Use this script to clone your WordPress Plugins from SVN into git/github
 - deploy-plugin.sh - Use this script to push your WordPress Plugin updates to SVN from gi/github
 - readme-convertor.sh - Use this script to convert readme files between Github markdown and WordPress repo markdown format
+- create-archive.sh - Use this script to create a zip archive of the Plugin

 Usage
 -------------